 Services.
-The increase in services revenues was primarily driven by the growth in our maintenance and support revenues, which continued to increase in the second quarter of fiscal year 2006 by 21% or \$3.5 million over the same quarter last year.
-Although a portion of this growth was attributed to a price increase for renewals in fiscal year 2005, the primary contributor to the growth came from continued growth in our installed base of customers under maintenance plans, as well as a continued implementation of an aggressive renewal campaign by our maintenance renewal group.
-Maintenance and support revenues related to performancesoft accounted for approximately \$800,000 of the total increase.
-We also experienced growth in our professional services and training revenues, which increased by approximately 6% or \$300,000.
-This was primarily attributed to revenues from performancesoft which accounted for approximately \$400,000.
-Service margins remained flat at 66% in the second quarter of fiscal year 2006 as compared to the same quarter of last year.
-By region, North America continued to account for approximately 78% of the total services revenue while the Europe and Asia Pacific regions accounted for 19% and 3% of the total services revenues, respectively.
-For the same period last year, the break-down of the services revenues by region was approximately the same as for the second quarter of fiscal year 2006.
+The increase in services revenues was primarily driven by the growth in our maintenance and support revenues, which increased in the third quarter of fiscal year 2006 by 17% or \$2.3 million over the same quarter last year.
+The primary contributor to the growth came from continued expansion in our installed base of customers under maintenance plans, as well as a continued implementation of an aggressive renewal campaign by our maintenance renewal group.
+Maintenance and support revenues related to performancesoft accounted for approximately \$1.0 million of the total increase.
+We also experienced modest growth in our professional services and training revenues, which increased by approximately 2% or \$100,000 over the three months ended September 30, 2005.
+This was primarily attributed to revenues from performancesoft which showed an increase in services revenues of approximately \$450,000.
+Excluding the acquisition of performancesoft, professional services revenues decreased by 9%.
+This decrease was primarily attributed to two significant engagements during the third quarter of fiscal year 2005 to 67% in the third quarter of fiscal year 2005.
+By region, North America continued to account for approximately 76% of the total services revenue while the Europe and Asia Pacific regions accounted for 21% and 3% of the total services revenues, respectively.

-The growth in services revenues for the six months ended June 30, 2006 was primarily attributed to the increase in our maintenance and support revenues of approximately 22% or \$5.5 million, driven by a continued growth in our installed base of customers under maintenance plans and our continued implementation of an aggressive renewal campaign by our maintenance renewal group.
-Of the total increase in maintenance and support revenues, \$1.4 million was attributed to our acquisition of performancesoft in January of 2006.
-Consulting services revenues also increased by 29% or \$2.2 million during the first half of fiscal year 2006.
-This increase was primarily due to growth in our business excluding performancesoft which accounted for approximately 18% or \$1.3 million and the remaining increase of approximately \$900,000 was from our performancesoft subsidiary which was acquired in January 2006.
+The growth in services revenues for the nine months ended September 30, 2006 was primarily attributed to the increase in our maintenance and support revenues of approximately 20% or \$7.8 million, driven by a continued growth in our installed base of customers under maintenance plans and our continued implementation of an aggressive renewal campaign by our maintenance renewal group.
+Of the total increase in maintenance and support revenues, \$2.4 million was attributed to our acquisition of performancesoft in January of 2006.
+Consulting services revenues also increased by 19% or \$2.3 million during the first nine months of fiscal year 2006.
+This increase was primarily due to the acquisition of performancesoft which accounted for \$1.3 million of the growth while the remaining increase of approximately \$1.0 million was attributed to our business excluding performancesoft.